 The take up of MOOCs from these fledgling organizations was huge - but there was also a high drop out rate.
 This shouldn't have been taken as some sort of failure on the part of the instructors.
 A lot of it could be explained by greedy students tasting all the options on offer and finding themselves either over-committed or our of their depth.
 Most of the drop out came right at the start and, as I pointed out back in 2014 this seemed perfectly reasonable:

 As consumers the fact that as the courses are free there is little penalty for dropping out.
 We can enrol, take a look at what is on offer and walk away if it we decide not to stay the course.

 There will be many reasons for dropping a MOOC - too easy, too difficult, too time-consuming or just because it's a mismatch with our requirements ... and given that an alternative might come along in a few months why not wait for something better.

-This article, however, is about the type of Professional credential that are on offer from Udacity, edX and Coursera that are career-oriented.
-This distinguishes them from the more academic -oriented options covered in a previous article Gain A Computer Science Credential In 2020, when looked at programs leading to a Bachelor's or a Master's Degree.
+This article, however, is about the type of Professional credentials that are on offer from Udacity, edX and Coursera that are career-oriented.
+This distinguishes them from the more academic -oriented options covered in a previous article Gain A Computer Science Credential In 2020, when we looked at programs leading to a Bachelor's or a Master's Degree.